gdm85/distrilock/README.md

 * the internal map sports a `sync.RWMutex` that optimizes reads; however, read optimizations are only effective if you have a high number of collisions against the same daemon instance; an option to disable RLock could be provided for the rest of scenarios
 * `F_SETLKW` for waiting (and thus queue buildup) could be implemented, although it might need some thread trickery for the use of signals which would not be trivial in Go
+* TCP-level improvements: possibility to use `SO_REUSEADDR` when connecting to a TCP/Websockets daemon (currently not possible in Go: https://github.com/golang/go/issues/9661)
+* TCP-level improvements: `SO_FASTOPEN` support

 ## License